How to buy Costa Group Holdings (CGC) shares in Australia

 Costa Group Holdings share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Costa Group Holdings's is 0.0092.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Costa Group Holdings's is 0.498.
 This would suggest that Costa Group Holdings's shares are less volatile than average (for this exchange).

 Costa Group Holdings overview

 Costa Group Holdings Limited produces, packs, and markets fruits and vegetables to food retailers.
-The company operates through three segments: Produce, Costa Farms & Logistics, and International.
-It offers mushrooms, raspberries, strawberries, blackberries, tomatoes, citrus, avocados, bananas, grapes, and other fruits.
-The company also provides chilled logistics warehousing and services; and wholesale and marketing services.
-In addition, it engages in licensing blueberry varieties in Australia, the Americas, China, Africa, and internationally; and berry farming activities in Morocco and China.
-Costa Group Holdings Limited has approximately 4,500 planted hectares of farmland, 30 hectares of glasshouse facilities, and 3 mushroom growing facilities in Australia.
-The company primarily exports its products.
-The company was founded in 1888 and is based in Ravenhall, Australia.
+It operates through three segments: Produce, Costa Farms and Logistics, and International.
+Produce segment engages in farming, packing, and marketing of berries, mushrooms, glasshouse grown tomatoes, citrus, and avocados and bananas primarily to food retailers.
+Its Costa Farms and Logistics segment operates logistics, wholesale, and marketing services including warehousing and ripening facilities, and trading within Australia.
+International segment engages in licensing blueberry varieties in Australia, the Americas, China, Africa, and internationally; and berry farming activities in Morocco and China.
+It also exports its products.
+The company was founded in 1888 and is headquartered in Docklands, Australia.

 Frequently asked questions